bravetechnologycoop/BraveSensor/firmware/README.md

 - 1 - if door ID parsed and written to flash
 - 1 - if door ID echoed to the cloud
 - -1 - if bad input was received and door ID was neither parsed or echoed to the cloud

+### **force_reset(String)**

+**Description:**

+Use this console function to force the boron to reset.
+Useful for development and testing as OTA updates with version > 6.0.0 require that the last IM21 heart has been over DEVICE_RESET_THRESHOLD milliseconds ago before it resets to the new firmware.

+**Argument(s):**

+1. Enter 1 to reset

+**Return(s):**

+- Nothing if 1 is entered, but does send a message to the particle console to warn about particle's future failed to call message
+- -1 - when bad data is entered

 ## State Machine Published Messages